 Sintra has been home of numerous Portuguese monarchs through the ages, and is naturally brimming with weird and wonderful palaces.
 The pièce de résistance is probably the dreamy multi-coloured Pena Palace rising on a peak above town.
 Then, there’s the Quinta de Regaleira and Montserrate palaces, both with splendid gardens, the enigmatic Castelo dos Mouros (Moorish Castle), and more.
 Many of them are wondrously wacky and mysterious, and often shrouded in mist.

-However, what I liked best weren’t the palaces and grand official buildings, but the brightly coloured houses, the public art, the fantastic fountains, the streets and stairways.
-What first caught my eye (and imagination) was this wonderful house in the hills:
+Cool as this building is, what I liked best were the brightly coloured houses, the public art, the fantastic fountains, the streets and stairways.
+What first caught my eye (and imagination) was this wonderful, pink house in the hills:

 But what was it?
 I had no guide in Sintra, and simply didn’t think to ask anyone then.
 Later, it took quite a bit of searching.
 The photo-sharing site flickr has a few pictures, but most are just named ‘pink house in Sintra’.
 Major travel sites like Lonely Planet, official tourism sites like GoLisbon, blogs; none that I found mentioned this house.
 And no wonder, perhaps – this is not a small palace or even a public building.
 Thanks to Virtual Tourist I finally found a little information.
 Casa dos Penedos is a privately owned house, and not a tourist attraction.
 Isn’t it fabulous, though?
 Look at how it seems to grow out of the hill itself.
 I love the towers, the colour – and just imagine the views.

-My favourite part of Sintra was the everyday houses and shops, the narrow alleys and stairs.
-And the colours.
+However, my very favourite parts of Sintra were the everyday houses and shops, the narrow alleys and stairways.
+And the colours!

 - Sintra is a super day trip from Lisbon and getting there couldn’t be easier.
 Trains leave from Lisbon’s Rossio railway station every 15 minutes (30 minutes on weekends) and the journey takes about 40 minutes.
 Round trip tickets are only 4 euros.